gbeckers/Darr/examplearrays/arrays/array_int64_2D.darr/README.txt

 Note that the array is 2-dimensional and stored with a row-major memory layout.
-In column-major languages (see Note below), the code provided here will lead to an array that has its dimensions inversed (2, 8) with respect to the format description above (8, 2).
+In column-major languages (see Note below), the code provided here will lead to an array that has its dimensions reversed (2, 8) with respect to the format description above (8, 2).

 Python with Darr: